TEXT-S&P keeps Martin Marietta Materials on watch negative

 Rating Action

-On June 11, 2012, Standard & Poor's Ratings Services said its ratings on
+On March 29, 2012, Standard & Poor's Ratings Services said that it was keeping

 Rationale